 Hourly Labor – Schedule part-time or contract labor costs, dates and durations

-Per User – Applies a cost based on the number of customers
+Per User – Applies a cost based on the number of customers or based on their activity

 Recurring – Simple fixed, recurring costs